Shubhashh/dos-detection-mitigation/README.md

 request_log.txt
 Auto-generated when the server runs.
 Stores timestamp, IP, and request type How to Run It
-You need Ubuntu Linux and Python 3.
+You need Ubuntu Linux ,Kali Linux and Python 3.
 No extra libraries to install — everything uses the standard Python library.
 Terminal 1 — Start the server:
-python3 server.py
+python3 server.py in Ubuntu Linux
-Terminal 2 — Start the mitigation engine (needs root): sudo python3 mitigation.py
+Terminal 2 — Start the mitigation engine (needs root): sudo python3 mitigation.py in Ubuntu Linux
-Terminal 3 — Run the attack (from another machine or terminal): python3 attack.py
+Terminal 3 — Run the attack (from another machine or terminal): python3 attack.py Kali Linux
 Once the attack starts, you will see the mitigation script detecting the flood and blocking the attacker IP automatically.
 The block lasts 60 seconds and then the IP is unblocked.
 Detection Logic
 The mitigation script checks how many requests each IP sent in the last 3 seconds